 Organizational support refers to investments made by local clubs and interest groups who are organized but are not formally affiliated with any government organization or private entity.
-They could include local agency support (in-kind) or service Club or Local Club Funding from groups that align with active transportation priorities.
+They could include local agency support (in-kind) or service Club or funding from groups whose goals align with active transportation priorities.

-Public-Private Partnership
+Public-Private Partnerships

-There may be local business or industry who have an alignment with the AT focus of the City who may wish to provide corporate funding in support of implementation.
-The City should explore opportunities for corporate Environmental Funds with local industry to leverage and encourage local investment in community services.
+There may be local businesses or industry who may wish to provide corporate funding in support of implementation of AT projects or initiatives.
+The City should explore opportunities for corporate funding through partnerships with local industry to leverage and encourage local investment in community services.